matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 -   **Node.js**: The JavaScript runtime environment for the server.
 -   **Express**: A minimal and flexible Node.js web application framework.
 -   **TypeScript**: Used for type safety in the backend code.
+-   **Winston**: A robust logging library for recording server activity to files.
 -   **ts-node & nodemon**: Development tools that allow running the TypeScript server directly and automatically restarting it when files change.

 ## Server Functionality